jietingtinachen/coderbabez-wk7-js-3/README.md

 A function is a reusable set of instructions

-It looks like:
+Functions are defined.
+The function definition writes out all the things the function will do.
 ```
 function functionName() {
+  // do stuff
 }
 ```

-You call a function to invoke it
+Functions do stuff only when they are called.
+Call a function by its name with parentheses after.
 ```
 functionName();
 ```

-They can make something change
+Some functions make something change
 ```
 function changeBackground() {
   $('body').css('background', 'red');
 }
 ```

-They can return a value
+Other functions return a value
 ```
 function getColor() {
   return 'red';
 }
 ```

-They can be used together!
+Functions can be used together!
 ```
 function changeBackground() {
   $('body').css('background', getColor());
 }
 ```

-They can take a parameter:
+Functions can take a parameter.
+A parameter is additional information given to the function that it can use to do something.
+You pass a parameter in the parentheses when you call a function.
 ```
 function changeBackground(colorName) {
   $('body').css('background', colorName);